“A strategic plan to ensure the confidentiality, integrity, and accessibility of Oneonta’s information assets.”

 Spoofing: Representing yourself as someone else.

-Standard: Sets of rules for implementing program.
+Standard: Sets of rules for implementing a program.
 Standards make specific mention of technologies, methodologies, implementation procedures and other detail factors.

 State: Shall mean the State of New York.